kayeneii/PwC-Diversity/README.md

 ### Objectives
 ---
 The objective was to generate the following KPIs with a magnified focus on gender:
   1. Hiring Rate
   2. Promotion Pattern (FY21)
   3. Turnover Rate
   4. Performance Rate
   5. Executive Gender Scale
-       6. Age Groups
+  6. Age Group

 ### Methods
 ---
-The following tools were used in the creation of this report.
+The following tools were used to build this report:
 1. **Microsoft Excel:** For data cleaning and preparation.

 2. **Microsoft Power BI:**